Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 The standard treatment for Hashimoto’s is really just a wait-and-see approach in which your doctor typically waits until your body destroys enough of itself that you require some form of therapy (usually thyroid medication).

 As a patient, this can be troubling to hear.

-The only problem with some of these therapies is that they are not always effective and the results that each patient may obtain varies.
+The only problem with some of these therapies is that they are not always effective and the results that each patient may obtain vary.

-So whenever I see a therapy which can potentially help treat Hashimoto's I get a little bit excited.
+So whenever I see a therapy that can potentially help treat Hashimoto’s I get a little bit excited.

 And, as a patient, you should be aware of all of these therapies, not because you necessarily want to use them all right away, so that you can come back to them at a later date.

 Even if you don’t plan on using CBD, for whatever reason, at least put it in the back of your brain as a potential option to come back to later.

 #4.
 Availability over the counter

 Another big reason is how easy it is to get!

 I constantly hear of the frustrations that patients feel regarding obtaining prescription thyroid medication.